Updated on September 19, 2024

 Supply local product gift baskets to guests

-Small details make a big impression when it comes to wowing your short-term rental guests, according to Kris Leslie-Curtis, a host in Santa Fe, New Mexico.
+Small details make a big impression when it comes to wowing your short-term rental guests, according to Kris Leslie-Curtis, a host and president of the New Mexico Short-Term Rental Alliance.

 Kris leaves a gift basket filled with local products such as New Mexican wine, coffee, and pistachios in each of her rentals.